Arkkimaagi/ArtboardZoom/README.md

 4. That's it...

 ## How to Use
 Select `Plugins ▸ ArtboardZoom` in the Sketch menu bar or use the keyboard shortcut to zoom to the Artboard of selected layer.
 This is helpful if you're designing small screens like mobile screens.
-I usually click on an element in the ArtBoard, then press CMD+4 and CMD+0 to zoom on the artboard while working with the element.
+I usually click on an element in the ArtBoard, then press CMD+4 and CMD+0 to zoom on the artboard at 100% while working with the element.

 **Keyboard Shortcut**
 `Command` + `4`